327 S. Commercial Street,

-The Aransas Pass Rialto Theater was built in 1937 by Hall Industries Theatres, a company that owned and operated several theaters in the South Texas region at that time.
+The Rialto Theatre was built in 1937 by Hall Industries Theatres, a company that owned and operated several theatres in the South Texas region at that time.
 Owned by H. W. Hall, the company was headquartered in Beeville, Texas.

 The grand opening was on November 5, 1937.
-The original theater seated 460 people in “air-conditioned comfort”, which on the Texas coast at that time was extremely rare.
-Upholstered seating and an elevated incline, permitting an unobstructed view of the screen, were also offered to theater patrons and much publicized.
+The original theatre seated 460 people in “air-conditioned comfort”, which on the Texas coast at that time was extremely rare.
+Upholstered seating and an elevated incline, permitting an unobstructed view of the screen, were also offered to theatre patrons and much publicized.

 The first manager was Wallace Witt.
 He lived in the apartment adjoining the projection room on the second floor.

-The theater operated until the early 1980’s when the doors closed for good.
+The Rialto Theatre operated until the early-1980’s when the doors closed for good.
 February, 2004 brought a change in ownership.
 The long-neglected building was renovated.
 It’s returning to its roots as a community forum for the arts.
 Contemporary visual and performing artists now walk its stage.
 The building also houses art galleries, working studios and a performing arts space seating approximately 100 people.

 Just login to your account and subscribe to this theater